mrtaalebi/occ/README.md

 # occ

-occ is a cli vpn tool (currently only supporting openconnect) which helps in several ways
+occ stands for openconnect-connector and is a cli vpn tool (currently only supporting openconnect) which helps in several ways
 </br>
 ## Features
 * ### Save your time